Creating the next generation of diverse leaders

 Cheryl Speranza Leadership Institute

 At Our Lady of Mercy School for Young Women, we empower young women to unleash their potential through a vigorous pursuit of knowledge, service to others, a global perspective, and leadership opportunities.
-The new Cheryl Speranza Leadership Institute will help us do even more.
+The Cheryl Speranza Leadership Institute helps us do even more.
 The Institute honors Cheryl Speranza, a 1965 Mercy graduate who passed away from pancreatic cancer in March 2018 and had a passion for serving others, including Rochester’s young women and youth.
 Prior to her passing, Paul and Cheryl Speranza created and funded the Institute through a generous gift of more than $1.2 million from the Speranza family and the Cheryl and Paul Speranza Foundation.
 Learn more about the inspiration behind the Institute by clicking here.
-Institute scholars will be provided with the necessary tools to succeed in school and life:
+Institute scholars are provided with the necessary tools to succeed in school and life:

 - Access to mentors, tutors, and youth advocates

 - Life and career assistance throughout college, graduate school and their careers

 - Creation of a “new girls” network that benefits the entire Mercy high school student body

 - Funding for emerging leaders from diverse socioeconomic backgrounds, including those with limited financial and emotional support

 The inaugural program kicked off in fall 2019.
 Each participate must meet Mercy’s criteria for need-based financial aid and demonstrate academic promise, natural leadership ability, work ethic, as well as provide the necessary teacher recommendations and other evaluations as determined by Mercy’s academic leadership.
 Over the three years of recruitment, the Institute welcomed 20 scholars into the program.
 At this time, it is no longer accepting applications for new scholars.